Catholic Citizenship Essay Contest

 This contest encourages today’s youth to be more connected to their community and their faith.
 The goal of this program is to involve young Catholics in civic discourse and instill in them religious and life-affirming values.
 The essay should be approximately 500-750 words on a specific subject, changing every other year.
 Entrants will be judged on grammar, style, and how clearly they present the theme – which should showcase creativity, imagination and overall development of the topic.

-- The student’s name should appear only on the official Catholic Citizenship essay Contest entry form, which must be stapled to the essay.
+The student’s name should appear only on the official Catholic Citizenship essay Contest entry form, which must be stapled to the essay.
+(If emailing essay,

 Full details for this contest as mandated by the Knights of Columbus Supreme Council can be found at kofc.org/essay.

-Winners of the local contest may be able to compete at the state and international levels.
+Due to this year's contest timing, winners of the local contest will not be able to compete at the state and international levels.
+We hope to be able to make this happen again in future years.

 How to submit

-Essays must be accompanied by an entry form.
+Essays must be accompanied by an signed entry form.

 Essays may be submitted by one of the following ways: